UserGuiding Security focuses on protecting customer data from unauthorized access and implements the following controls:

 TLS1.2 protocol is used for transferring all customer data.
-Also IP restriction is used or accessing GCP.
+Also, IP restriction is used for accessing GCP.

-UserGuiding uses multiple security tools to configure and asses vulnerabilities and intrusion detection.
+UserGuiding uses multiple security tools to configure and assess vulnerabilities and intrusion detection.

 UserGuiding maintains extensive logs specific to the application, operating system, and database layers.
 The responsible users and user groups monitor and review all log data.

 Log information is protected against tampering and unauthorized access.
 System administrator and system operator activities are logged, and access/change actions can be reviewed.